rwbl/domoticz-homeautomation-workbook/scripts/README.md

 ### Python
 The files with extension _.py_ are function specific.
+Example: The files starting with _sql-_ are Python test scrpts for SQL operations.

 ### ESP Easy
 The files with extension _.rule_ are ESP Easy rules.